absmach/magistrala-docs/docs/user-guide/clients/channels.md

 ### Update Channel Role Name

-Clicking on a Channel Role leads you to the Role page with itss Role Actions and Role Members table.
+Click a role in the **Roles table** to open its page.
+The page has two tables for the **Role Actions** and the assigned **Role Members**.

-To update a role name, click on the `pencil` icon on the far right end of the field, update the value then click on the `check` icon to update the changes or the `cross` icon to cancel the changes.
+To update a role name, click on the **pencil** icon on the far right end of the field, update the value then click on the **check** icon to update the changes or the `cross` icon to cancel the changes.

 ![Update role name](../../img/clients/channel-role-update.png)

 ### Update Channel Role Actions

-To update the **role actions**, click the pencil icon on the row.
-Updating Role Actions will open a dialog box allowing you to select the Role Actions you want to add.
+To update the **role actions**, click the **pencil** icon on the row.
+It will open a dialog box allowing you to select the Role Actions you want to add.
 This list will include all available actions that are not currently among your Role Actions.

 ![Update role actions](../../img/clients/channel-role-add-actions.png)